japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 stop(): Unit
 ----

-`stop` sends a `StopBlockManagerMaster` message to xref:storage:BlockManagerMasterEndpoint.adoc[] and waits for a response.
+`stop` sends a `StopBlockManagerMaster` message to storage:BlockManagerMasterEndpoint.md[] and waits for a response.

 NOTE: It is only executed for the driver.